We know some of you will come to Purchase with special circumstances. We have all the information you need below.

 - Official SAT or ACT test scores (sent directly from the testing agency).

-- The Common Application homeschool supplement (if using the Common Application), or a detailed outline of the homeschool curriculum, including subject areas studied, texts used, and time spent on each discipline (if using the SUNY Application).
+- A detailed outline of the homeschool curriculum, including subject areas studied, texts used, and time spent on each discipline.

 - At least one letter of recommendation from a tutor, evaluator, or teacher who is not a family member.
 We prefer two academic references, but we realize that this may be difficult.
 A second letter of reference may come from an employer, supervisor, or any non-family member who can address important personal qualities such as responsibility, creativity, discipline, and initiative.